coverclock/com-diag-hazer/README.md

 and sometimes in other languages too that support C-linkage.
 Portions of Diminuto have also shipped in products from several of my clients.

-You will seem some references to Tumbleweed.
-Tumbleweed is a project to apply Hazer and Yodel to Differential GNSS (DGNSS) using the Ardusimple SimpleRTK2B.
-The SimpleRTK2B board incorporates the U-Blox UBX-ZED-F9P multi-band GNSS receiver.
-The U-Blox 9 supports sending and receiving RTCM messages between peer receivers containing Real-Time Kinematic (RTK) measurements.
-This can potentially yield very accurate position fixes, possibly down to the centimeter level.
-While the SimpleRTK2B is marketed primarily to the drone enthusiasts, I am mostly interested in it for purposes of surveying and agriculture.
-Tumbleweed doesn't merit its own repository, but having its own project name made keeping track of it easier.

 Hazer (and Diminuto) have also been used in other Digital Aggregates projects that do have their own repositories, for example: Obelisk, Hourglass, Candleclock, Astrolabe, and Critter.